 A Feminine Mid-Century Modern Office Design

-I think I may have already mentioned about my love of Mid-Century Modern furniture and lighting in previous posts.
+I think I may have already mentioned my love of Mid-Century Modern furniture and lighting in previous posts.
 My adoration and appreciation for this style stems from the simple, elegant, clean lines, that adhere to function and form, which is so easy on the eye.
-It is why it works so well today in our modern homes, and is still so popular.
+It is why it works so well today in our modern homes and is still so popular.
 There is, however, a typical image which springs to mind with Mid-Century Modern style and that is the kitschy bright colours of the 1950s or the earthy tones of the early 1960s and dark woods.

 Today, I am going to show you how you can create the perfect feminine home office setting using this style, with some additional contemporary pieces.
 It is a design I put together for my degree and is only a small snippet from my final module….

 Clear pathways to each area of the office and balcony ensure ease of movement throughout the space with no obstacles.
 The layout was designed to ensure that all furniture pieces were appropriate and offered purpose and function to the home office environment for Olivia’s wedding business.

 A Mid-Century style desk and small console by WestElm were chosen for their clean, elegant, simple form and aesthetics.
 The console also provides the office with an additional surface area.
 Both pieces of furniture are made with FSc certified solid eucalyptus wood, making them environmentally friendly.